Jane Kelly (artist): Life and work

 I've always been fascinated by Myra Hindley's disastrous life and because hers was the first horrible crime I knew about as a child.
 I wanted to see what she might have looked like in the kind of family situation she was always denied.

 The painting sold to a European Union Commissioner for £3,500.

 In December 2006, her show, Stupid English Men, was held in a Brighton gallery, Art Café.
 Her painting of Tim Walker, The Sunday Telegraphs theatre critic and diarist, was stolen from the gallery.

 Jane Kelly.
 Paul Dacre's Prawn Cocktail.

 In August 2007, she appeared in the documentary, The Daily Mail Diet, on Al Gore's Current TV internet video site, where she showed a painting of Daily Mail editor, Paul Dacre behind a prawn cocktail, which Kelly said represented "a little bit of taste, but very predictable, bland and no surprises—it's from a different age where people had a more limited palate", and that she had depicted him as a stern figure as he "loves the 50s he wants people to go back to a time of discipline".
 She explains the other figure in the painting: "The Mail has always been slightly prurient and a bit scared of sex and I wanted this figure to represent that—it's slightly nasty and a bit threatening."
-The documentary, on the same principle as the film Supersize Me, showed film maker Nick Angel consuming only one news product—the Daily Mail—for four weeks, a diet, which Kelly considered, "dangerous—it would be like eating hamburgers and nothing else—you're starving yourself."
+The documentary, on the same principle as the film Super Size Me, showed film maker Nick Angel consuming only one news product—the Daily Mail—for four weeks, a diet, which Kelly considered, "dangerous—it would be like eating hamburgers and nothing else—you're starving yourself."
 The Guardian challenged Daily Mail journalists to print out her picture and post it on the newsroom wall.

 Kelly's work is mainly preoccupied with The Holocaust and she sees herself as a "post-holocaust painter".
 She has visited Zandvoort beach, 15 minutes from Amsterdam, where Anne Frank used to go regularly as a child, accompanied by her family.
 Kelly made a painting based on this visit which was auctioned by Sotheby's in Belfast on 28 April 2006, in aid of victims of trauma.
 The painting was sold for £1,500 to an Irish collector.
 Kelly said, "It was rather a lonely job going out to Zandvoort to make the drawings for the painting and sometimes I doubted my sanity in doing it at all."

 Her work has been shown at the Cristus Gallery, Sandgate, The Royal Academy Summer Show, The Walker Art Gallery, Liverpool, The White Cube, London, the Sackville Gallery, London, the Excel Centre, Manchester, the MacRobert Arts Centre, Stirling and the Wolverhampton City Art Gallery.

 In May 2010, she was diagnosed with ovarian cancer.
 She has kept a blog on her dealings with the NHS called Icantbelieveitsreallycancer.